ourarash/log-with-statusbar/README.md

 });
 ```

-## Verbosity
+## Bonus: Verbosity

-You can also attach a verbosity level to each scrollable log call.
+You can attach a verbosity level to each scrollable log call.
 Each log call will print out its output only if the attached verbosity level is higher than the global minimum verbosity leve:

 - Calling `log.verbosity(n).info("Test");` attaches verbosity level `n` to this call.
 - Calling `log.info("Test");` attaches verbosity the default verbosity level to this call.